-All trade names, logos, slogans, brands and other marks registered in Barbados are protected under the Trade Marks Act, Cap.
-319 (1981) and the Trade Marks Amendment Act #16 (2001).
-The Corporate Affairs and Intellectual Property Office (CAIPO) of the Ministry of Economic Development is the agency responsible for registration and maintenance of public records relating to trademarks.
+All trade names, logos, slogans, brands and other marks registered in Barbados are protected under the Trade Marks Act, 1981-56 (Cap.
+319), as amended, and its implementing regulations.
+The Corporate Affairs and Intellectual Property Office (CAIPO) of the Ministry of Energy and Business Development is the agency responsible for registration and maintenance of public records relating to trademarks.
 Trademark registration is voluntary in Barbados, but highly recommended in order to secure adequate legal recourse in the event of trademark infringement.
-Prior to applying for any trademark registration in Barbados, it is recommended that the CAIPO Register be searched to determine if someone else has already applied for or registered a trademark in Barbados.
-These searches are conducted free of charge.
+Prior to applying for any trademark registration in Barbados, it is recommended that the CAIPO Register be searched to determine if someone else has already applied for or registered an identical or similar trademark in Barbados.
+These searches can be conducted at the CAIPO free of charge (see Appendix I for CAIPO contact information).

-Applications for registration can be filed with the Registrar of the CAIPO.
-In Barbados, anyone may register trademarks, but most individuals and corporations, whether Barbadian or foreign, do so through attorneys specializing in trademark registrations.
+Applications for registration must be filed with the Registrar of the CAIPO.
+Foreign individuals and corporations are required to do so through a Barbados attorney specializing in trademark registration.
 A list of such attorneys can be obtained from the Barbados Bar Association website listed in Appendix III.

-The cost of registration is BB\$75 (US\$38.00) per class of goods being applied for plus BB\$25 (US\$13) if an attorney or agent is used to file the application.
+The cost of filing an application for the registration of a mark is BB\$75 (US\$38.00) per class of goods/services being applied for plus BB\$10 (US\$5) stamp duty and BB\$25 (US\$13) if an attorney or agent is used to file the application.
 Barbados uses the international trademark classification system set forth in the Nice Agreement concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks (1957), as amended.
-If and when approved, the trademark is published in the Gazette, the government's official diary, at a cost ranging from BB\$150 to BB\$300 (US\$75 to US\$150).
+If and when approved, the trademark is published in the Official Gazette, the government's official diary, at a cost ranging from BB\$100 to BB\$150 (US\$50 to US\$75).
 Upon publication, third parties have 90 days to file any opposition to the trademark registration.
-An uncontested trademark registration will normally take about 7 to 9 months to be completed from the time the application is originally filed.
+An uncontested trademark registration will normally take about six months to be completed from the time the application is originally filed.
 Initial registration of a trademark is valid for ten years and registration is renewable indefinitely for subsequent periods of 10 years each.
-The renewal fee is BB\$50 (US\$25).
+The renewal fee is BB\$50 (US\$25) for each class.
+See the links provided in Appendix III.
+B.1 for more information on trademark registration.